ibm-messaging/kafka-java-vertx-starter/ui/src/TestUtils/README.md

 - MockWebSocket - a class that can be used in place of a real WebSocket.
 - `sinon` is imported fully from this set of helpers - useful for items such as controlling time.

+## Special helpers

+The following are helper functions which are NOT exported as a part of TestUtils, but are available for use in special cases:

+- `common_stepdefs.testutils` - common RTL cucumber step defintions
+- `mockfile.testutils` - used to stub out binary files at test time